hanapedia/hexagon/README.md

 #### Service Internal Workload
 Hexagon supports the configuration of internal workload for each service.
-Using this feature, any stateless services can simulate various types of resources intensive tasks.
+Using this feature, Hexagon can simulate resources intensive tasks performed by each service.
-Currently CPU intesive workload is supported
+Currently CPU intesive workload is supported.

 ### Deployment manifest generation